Brad Pitt Steps Out With German Model Nicole Poturalski While in France - E! Online

 Brad Pitt flew across the pond and was greeted by a special someone.

 The Oscar-winning actor is sparking romance rumors with German model Nicole Poturalski after they were spotted in France together.
-According to Entertainment Tonight, who obtained photos, the duo could be seen boarding a private jet.
+According to ET Online, who obtained the exclusive photos, the duo could be seen boarding a private jet.

 The publication reported through an eyewitness account that the two arrived at the Paris Charles de Gaulle Airport separately on Wednesday, Aug.
 26. From there, they both headed to the Paris–Le Bourget Airport and set off to another destination.